Aspie96/blog/content/posts/free_software.md

 ## Copyleft

-Of all restrictions that are permissible in a free software license, [copyleft](https://www.gnu.org/licenses/copyleft.html) is likely the most restrictive one, as well as the one which is most debated and controversial.
+Of all restrictions that are permissible in a free software license, [copyleft](https://www.gnu.org/licenses/copyleft.html) is arguably the most restrictive, interesting and discussed one.

 A copyleft license allows distributing one's own modifications to the software only as free software, along with source code, under the same license (or a compatible one).
 In essence, the copyleft condition ensures that software freedom is preserved when modified versions of the program are passed on.

 A license which uses the mechanism of copyleft can be described as "reciprocal" or "share alike".
 A share-alike license, however, is not necessarily free (for example, it might have a non-commercial restriction).
 A copyleft license is a license which is both share-alike and free.

-The reason that copyleft is considered a permissible restriction in free software licenses is that it still allows distributing modified copies of the program, as free software and it's only based on the principles of software freedom itself (unlike, for example, licenses with restrictions against certain fields for separate moral or political reasons).
+Copyleft is deeply rooted in the history of free and open source software.
+It is considered a permissible restriction because it protects software freedom itself and is not based on other principles (unlike, for example, restrictions against certain fields for separate moral or political reasons).

-Copyleft is deeply rooted in the history of free and open source software and it's clear that copyleft licenses are indeed free and open source.
-Most free and open source licenses, however, are not copyleft licenses.
+Most free and open source licenses are not copyleft licenses.
 When, if ever, to use a copyleft license is still debated and ultimately it's a matter of subjective choice.

 Copyleft can be used strategically as a way to promote the release of free software by those that would like to distribute modified versions of the program, but might otherwise do so under proprietary terms.

 One of the main issues with copyleft is that it can lead to [incompatibility](https://www.gnu.org/licenses/license-compatibility.html) between licenses which may prevent mixing pieces of software under different licenses.

-Most restrictive permissible restriction.
-Incentivize creation of other free software.
-Only based on the values of software freedom itself, not other moral or political values.
-License incompatibility.

 ## Remixing software